 Use Case Definition Go to Build-test automation Executing automated build and test processes, resulting in reduced costs, increase quality, reliability and traceability, and accelerated time to market.
 Build-test automation is a key enabler of continuous integration (CI).
-Automation Platform on page 382 Deployment automation Executing automated application deployment processes, resulting in reduced costs, increase quality, reliability and traceability, and accelerated time to market.
+Automation Platform on page 387 Deployment automation Executing automated application deployment processes, resulting in reduced costs, increase quality, reliability and traceability, and accelerated time to market.
 Deployment automation is a key enabler of Application Release Automation (ARA) and continuous delivery (CD).
-Model Creation on page 50 Application Deployment Options on page 95 Example: Modeling and Deploying Applications on page 101

-Use Case Definition Go to Pipelines Executing automated end-to-end software development and delivery processes, resulting in reduced costs, increase quality, reliability and traceability, and accelerated time to market.
+Deployment Automation on page 39 Deployment Examples on page 85 Pipelines Executing automated end-to-end software development and delivery processes, resulting in reduced costs, increase quality, reliability and traceability, and accelerated time to market.
 Pipeline management is a key enabler of Application Release Automation (ARA) and Continuous Delivery (CD).
-Pipelines on page 289 Release planning and management The Release feature captures, executes, visualizes, and controls the life cycle of multi-application enterprise releases, where outputs from multiple teams are coordinated to produce a final release to be pushed to production.
+Pipelines on page 217 Release planning and management The Release feature captures, executes, visualizes, and controls the life cycle of multi-application enterprise releases, where outputs from multiple teams are coordinated to produce a final release to be pushed to production.
 Releases allow you to execute and manage automated software release processes (including end-to-end software development and delivery processes), enabling Application Release Automation (ARA) and Continuous Delivery (CD).
 You can use the Release feature to deliver software releases through traditional methods and/or ARA and CD methodology.
 ElectricFlow manages all the releases, regardless of the release methodologies used by the release team.
-Release Planning and Management on page 344 Automation platform Where you create, configure, and manage the objects that make the build-test, deployment, and pipeline management possible.
-Automation Platform on page 382
+Release Management on page 274 Automation platform Where you create, configure, and manage the objects that make the build-test, deployment, and pipeline management possible.
+Automation Platform on page 387